bomminisivaprasad/Agriculture-Information-App/README.md

 BUY - Farmers can directly buy the products without any mediator.
 They get the information about the complete products.

-SELL - Farmers can sell the products.
+SELL - Farmers can sell the yield achieved for the crop.